 I might regret this, but I’ve created a publicly accessible

-SIP account on my private PBX to let people call me —
+anon SIP account on my private PBX to let people call me —

 without needing me to provision permanent accounts.